 4. Barcelona, Spain: For buzzing festivities

 Idyllic weather is second nature to Spain.
 But my oh my, is September in Barcelona on some next level.
 Firstly, the La Mercè celebrations are in order (think: parades, carefully-planned human towers, fireworks, concerts, and so much more).
-Plus, there are plenty of outdoor music festivals to keep you entertained.
+Plus, there are plenty of outdoor music festivals to keep you entertained with Spanish culture at an all time high.
 The weather’s perfect for some rooftop dining too.
 Okay, you get it – Barcelona is easily one of the best places to visit in September.

 5. Lucerne, Switzerland: For breathtaking lakes